Huichelaar/SkillSystem_FE8/EngineHacks/SkillSystem/Skills/StandaloneSkills/PairUp/README.md

     - Test pair-up banim at long-range (heal and combat).
     - Test Silencer and Triangle attack I guess.
     - Test with paired-up unit missing and with non-paired-up unit missing.
+    - Test when DualGuard is triggered in the first round.
+    - Test enemy proccing skill immediately after Dual Strike round.
+  - During level-up screen, paired-up unit is in front of partner (seems to be OAM priority, not AIS depth).
+Paired-up unit has priority 2, partner has priority 3.
+Change paired-up unit's oam2base.

 Notes: